 [Heartworm Disease: Cats Get it Too]

 Can flea and tick collars help protect my cat?

 Flea and tick collars have been greatly improved in their efficacy and safety and can aid control and repellency.
-Most should be changed every 30 days but some are effective for longer.
+Most should be changed every 30 days but newer products are effective for much longer.

 Can testing help protect my cat from flea and tick disease?